rodrigogalura/api-igniter/docs/installation-guide.md

     use Projectable;
     use Searchable;
     // ...

+    # ⚠️ Do NOT define this:
+    // public function send()
+    // {
+    //
+    // }
 }
 ```

+> ⚠️ Important: Avoid Defining a send Method
+>
+> The send() method is already defined in the ApiIgniter trait.
+> To avoid conflicts or unexpected behavior, do not override or define your own send() method in any model that uses this trait.

 Then, register a route that returns your model using the <ins>**send()**</ins> method: